weapons-and-armor

 Pressure and Release Triggers

 More sophisticated traps used a wire holding a weight or keeping a mechanism in position.
 Cutting the wire, rather than pulling it, would trigger the trap.
 This was a defense against clever intruders who might try to step over a visible tripwire or who possessed the skills to cut a wire they did see.
 A very fine thread, almost invisible, would be placed at neck or face height.
-An intruder leaning into the room would break it without feeling it.
+An intruder leaning into a room would break it without feeling it.
+Another variant was the deadfall where a wire held a heavy weight suspended; cutting the wire directly dropped the weight onto the victim.

 The Payloads